jgravois/winnow/README.md

   projection: Number || String // An EPSG code, an OGC WKT or an ESRI WKT used to convert geometry
   toEsri: Boolean // return Esri feature collection
   geometryPrecision: Number // number of digits to appear after decimal point for geometry
+  esri: Boolean // set to true in order to pass Esri geometries as input
   classification: Object // GeoJSON or geoservices classification Object }
 winnow.query(features, options)